GENTLE/RESTORATIVE, LEVEL II,

 Yoga Hour, Level I, Chair Yoga, Studio Manager

-Coming from a career as an Occupational Therapist, Liz brings a strong background in anatomy, and a deep understanding of injuries, treatment, and prevention to her teaching.
+Coming from a career as an Occupational Therapist, then dedicating her life for 20+ years to Zen Buddhism, Liz brings a strong background in anatomy, and a deep understanding of injuries, treatment, and prevention, and the foundation of a committed and consistent spiritual practice to her teaching.
 As a former champion equestrian, Liz’ repertoire of injuries inform her firm belief in the healing powers of yoga.
-Liz began her yoga practice in 1998 in Salt Lake City, continuing her practice while living in Germany and The Netherlands.
-Upon moving to Taos, she practiced with Aura Garver for 8 years, appreciating her emphasis on safety and inclusion.
-She completed her 200 hour teacher training at AuraFitness with Aura and Ashleigh Beyer in 2014, and her Senior Yoga certification at High Desert Yoga in June 2018.
+Liz began her yoga practice in 1998, while living in a Zen Center in Salt Lake City.
+She saw how yoga could help with physical issues that arose in an intense meditation practice.
+(Only later did she learn that asana practice was developed to support a meditation practice!!)
+Upon moving to Taos, she practiced with Aura Garver for 8 years, appreciating her emphasis on safety and inclusion, and fell in love with vinyasa.
+She completed her 200 hour flow based teacher training at AuraFitness with Aura and Ashleigh Beyer in 2014, and her Senior Yoga certification at High Desert Yoga in June 2018.
 E-RYT-200.
+Since coming to Shree, she has mentored with Genevieve Oswald, finding the Anusara approach a way to balance the elements missing from a vinyasa practice.
 As a self described “recovering vinyasa teacher,” Liz brings the elements of flow to a class, infused with alignment and body mechanics, encouraging students to discover, and more deeply listen to, their inner wisdom.
+Her classes are playful, dynamic, and challenging, yet accessible.
 For many, a yoga class can be an emotional experience.
 Let’s make sure one of those emotions is joy.

 Level I, Level I/II